 That is due to the existence of numerous eateries, restaurants, and other dining facilities.

 While in the district, you will also be able to purchase a host of textiles.
 These include laces, clothes, linens, and so on.

 In case you intend to try a hand in matters textiles, you may also gain inspiration from the lace-making industry of the district.

 Take a Boat Ride at the Grand Canal

 As such, it is not only busy but also provides timely and convenient access to just about every other segment of the city.
-Take a boat ride and explore the various segments of the city.
+Take a boat ride and explore the various parts of the city.

 Walk Over or Sail Under the Rialto Bridge

 Rialto Bridge is one of the four bridges that span the Grand Canal.
 This particular bridge links the sestieri of San Polo to San Marco.

 It is ornately covered bridge which was constructed for the first time in the 16th Century.
 Throughout its 500+ years of existence, it has been rebuilt several times owing to its destruction in the various wars.